fopeczek/Sub-Mariano/docs/README.md

 - #### Game mechanics:
 1. Fighting:
    - Mele - cool karate moves, mining drill attacks
-   - Ranged - harpoons, torpedos, emp weapons, lasers?
+   - Ranged - harpoons, torpedos, emp weapons, granades
 3. Movement - you are very heavy, becouse you are a robot, hence you can swim, but it is very slow and inefficient.
-In order to improve your movement you can install boosters for jumping and dashing
+In order to improve your movement you can install boosters for jumping and dashing.
+Grapling gun?
-2. Modular body - every part of your body is replacable and upgradable, example of a modular loadout: 1 reactor socket, 2 arm and 2 leg sockets, 2 booster pack (for jumping and dashing) sockets
+2. Modular body/inventory - every part of your body is replacable and upgradable, example of a modular loadout: 1 reactor socket, 2 arm and 2 leg sockets, 2 booster pack (for jumping and dashing) sockets.
+   Parts that you attatch can be damaged and repaired.
 4. Vision:
    - normal: using light - very primitive since it is very dark in the deep
-   - vibration: using water vibrations - integrated science from underwater fauna and mutants
+   - vibration: using water vibrations - integrated science from underwater fauna and mutants (potential quirky and special game mechanic, echo, blending with water waves, vibrating granades that distrupt mutants and this system)
-   - advanced thermal: thermal vision - thanks to advanced technology of enchanced thermal vision ability to see infrared underwater (normally not quite possible)
+   - advanced thermal vision - thanks to advanced technology of enchanced thermal vision ability to see infrared underwater (normally not quite possible)
-5. Starting game/mission:
+5. Starting mission/spawining in game:
    - Starting inside elevator
    - Dropped somewere around randomly form a drop pod (hard to steer? hence randomness of position)
 6. Procedurally generated map based on game year - Before starting capmain you have to chose which year do you want to start the game: early stage, middle stage and late stage.